The Human Gut and the Soil Microbiome: More in Common than You Might Think!

 Microbial exposure in our environment, water supply and even the air we breath can effect gut bacteria.

 We also know that many soil-based probiotics form spores.
 These include species such as B. subtilis, B. clausii, B. coagulans and more.
 Several scientific studies how consuming these spores as supplements boosts concentration of other beneficial bacteria and increases microbial diversity in the human gut.

-Remember, the gut microbiome is an interwoven ecosystem and numerous colonies work together to support the whole.
 In addition, these soil probiotics produce anti-oxidants and anti-microbial molecules in the gut and direct the immune system.

 What We Need to Find Out